markusmeister/Zador-Cookie-Problem/README.md

 Solver gets a cookie''

-It's all in the Jupyter notebook `Cookie-A.ipynb`.
+It's all in the Jupyter notebook `Cookie_A.ipynb`.